 A recently published study by the Joint Research Centre (JRC) – the European Commission's science and knowledge service – analyses the interaction between humidity and heat.

-As a result, if global warming trends continue, many more people are expected to suffer sun strokes, especially in densely populated areas of India, China and the US.
+As a result, if global warming trends continue, many more people are expected to suffer from sun stroke, especially in densely populated areas of India, China and the US.

-The study analyses changes in yearly probability for a high humidity heatwaves since 1979 under different global warming scenarios.
-If global temperatures increase up to 2 C above pre-industrial levels the combined effect of heat and humidity (known as apparent temperature or Heat Index) will likely exceed 40°C every year in many parts of Asia, Australia, Northern Africa, South and North America.
+The study analyses changes in the annual probability of high humidity heatwaves since 1979 under different global warming scenarios.
+If global temperatures increase by up to 2°C above pre-industrial levels, the combined effect of heat and humidity (known as apparent temperature or Heat Index) will likely exceed 40°C every year in many parts of Asia, Australia, Northern Africa, and South and North America.

-However, if temperatures rise to 4°C a severe scenario is on the horizon.
-Scientists predict that a new super-heatwave will appear with apparent temperature peaking at above 55°C – a level critical for human survival.
-It will affect densely populated areas such as USA's East coast, coastal China, large parts of India and South America.
+However, if temperatures rise by 4°C, a severe scenario is on the horizon.
+Scientists predict that a new super-heatwave will occur, with apparent temperatures peaking at above 55°C – endangering human life.
+It will affect densely populated areas such as the US' East coast, coastal China, large parts of India and South America.

 The study draws on the Apparent Heat Wave Index (AHWI), a composite index for humidity and heat developed by JRC's Competence Centre on Composite Indicators and Scoreboards.